Paramilitary punishment attacks in Northern Ireland: Background

 From the late 1960s to 1998, the Northern Ireland conflict (also known as the Troubles), was a civil war between Irish republican groups, who wanted Northern Ireland to leave the United Kingdom and unite with the Republic of Ireland, and Ulster loyalist groups, who wanted Northern Ireland to remain part of the UK.
 The origin of the conflict occurred during the Irish revolutionary period of the early twentieth century, during which most of Ireland seceded from the UK and became the Irish Free State, while the northern six counties opted to remain under the terms of the Anglo-Irish Treaty.
 Republican groups consider themselves the legitimate successor of the Irish Republic of 1919 to 1921.
-Irish republicans do not recognize the partition and consider ongoing British rule in Ireland to be a foreign occupation.
+Irish republicans do not recognise the partition and consider ongoing British rule in Ireland to be a foreign occupation.
 In Northern Ireland, Catholics generally supported Irish nationalism and the unification of Ireland, while Protestants generally supported unionism.

 The Provisional IRA was the largest republican paramilitary group, while smaller groups include the INLA and the Official IRA.
 All three ceased paramilitary activity during the Northern Ireland peace process, which led to the 1998 Good Friday Agreement, the official end of the conflict.
-Dissident republicans—such as the Real IRA and the Continuity IRA—do not recognize the peace agreement and wage an ongoing campaign.
+Dissident republicans—such as the Real IRA and the Continuity IRA—do not recognise the peace agreement and wage an ongoing campaign.
 The Ulster Defence Association/Ulster Freedom Fighters (UDA/UFF) and Ulster Volunteer Force (UVF) are rival groups that are responsible for the majority of loyalist murders during the Troubles, while smaller loyalist groups include the Red Hand Commando, and Loyalist Volunteer Force (LVF).
 Both republican and loyalist groups consider punishment attacks separate from military activity and continue to carry them out while on ceasefire status.

 British troops were deployed in Northern Ireland from 1969 to 2007.
 The Royal Ulster Constabulary (RUC) was an armed force that took a military approach to counter-terrorism, had been drawn into pro-unionist sectarianism, colluded with loyalist groups, and committed police brutality, including beatings of suspects.
 Real and perceived human rights violations by security forces—including internment without trial, special courts for political offences, the use of plastic bullets by riot police, and alleged shoot-to-kill policy—further sapped the state's legitimacy for nationalists.
 In many neighbourhoods, the RUC was so focused on terrorism that it neglected ordinary policing, regular patrols, and non-political crime.
 Both nationalist and unionist communities complained that the RUC did not respond quickly enough to calls relating to petty crime, and that suspects were pressured to inform on paramilitaries.
 Since the replacement of the RUC with the Police Service of Northern Ireland (PSNI) in 2001, trust has improved, with more than 70% in both communities having a positive assessment of the PSNI's performance in 2018.
 However, in many republican neighbourhoods identity has been shaped by distrust of the authorities, with one republican neighbourhood in West Belfast reporting only 35% trust in the police.
 Since the disbanding of the RUC, trust is decreasing in some loyalist communities.